vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

   b                           - Move to the beginning of the word.
   3w                          - 3w is similar to pressing w 3 times, moves to the start of the third word.
   30i-'EscKey'                - 30<insert>-<EscapeKey> : Inserts 30 - at once.
-  f                           - find and move to the next ( or previous ) occurence of a character. fo find next o.
+  f                           - find and move to the next (or previous) occurrence of a character. fo find next o.
-  3fo                         - find third occurence of o
+  3fo                         - find third occurrence of o
   %                           - In text that is structured with parentheses or brackets, ( or { or [, use % to jump to the matching parenthesis or bracket.
   0 (Zero)                    - Reach beginning of the line
   $                           - Reach end of the line.
-  *                           - Find the next occurence of the word under cursor
+  *                           - Find the next occurrence of the word under cursor
-  #                           - Find the previous occurence of the word under cursor
+  #                           - Find the previous occurrence of the word under cursor
   gg                          - Reach beginning of the file G                           - Reach end of the file 30G                         - Reach the 30th line in the file /<text>                     - Search for the text.
-Utilize n, N for next and previous occurences. o                           - Insert a new line below the cursor O                           - Insert a new line above the cursor x                           - Delete the character
+Utilize n, N for next and previous occurrences. o                           - Insert a new line below the cursor O                           - Insert a new line above the cursor x                           - Delete the character